Click on any thumbnail to view an enlarged

 Above book is entitled

 Togakure Ryu Ninpo Taijutsu by Masaaki Hatsumi.
-This is

 a first edition, first printing dated April 25, 1983.